-Aeterna Zentaris (the "Company" or "Aeterna") is a specialty biopharmaceutical company commercializing and developing therapeutics and diagnostic tests.
-The Company's lead product, MacrilenTM (macimorelin), is the first and only U.S. Food and Drug Administration ("FDA") and European Medicines Agency-approved oral test indicated for the diagnosis of patients with adult growth hormone deficiency ("AGHD").
-MacrilenTM is currently marketed in the US through a license agreement (the "Novo Amendment") between the Company and Novo Nordisk Health Care AG ("Novo") until May 2023 and in the United Kingdom and Europe through a license agreement with Consilient Healthcare Inc ("Consilient" or "CH") under the trade name of Ghryvelin®.
-The Company is also dedicated to the development of therapeutic assets and has recently taken steps to establish a pre-clinical pipeline to potentially address unmet medical needs across several indications with a focus on rare or orphan indications with the potential for pediatric use.
+Aeterna Zentaris ("Aeterna" or the "Company") is a specialty biopharmaceutical company commercializing and developing therapeutics and diagnostic tests.
+The Company's lead product, Macrilen® (macimorelin), is the first and only U.S. Food and Drug Administration ("FDA") and European Medicines Agency ("EMA") approved oral test indicated for the diagnosis of patients with adult growth hormone deficiency ("AGHD").
+Macimorelin is currently marketed under the tradename GhryvelinTM in the European Economic Area and the United Kingdom through an exclusive licensing agreement with Pharmanovia.
+The Company's several other license and commercialization partners are also seeking approval for commercialization of macimorelin in Israel and the Palestinian Authority, the Republic of Korea, Turkey and several non-European Union Balkan countries.
+The Company is actively pursuing business development opportunities for the commercialization of macimorelin in North America, Asia and the rest of the world.

+The Company is also dedicated to the development of therapeutic assets and has taken steps to establish a pre-clinical pipeline to potentially address unmet medical needs across several indications with a focus on rare or orphan indications.